dpankros/uiuc_cs513_project/part_1.md

 | MenuItem | xpos                 | float    |            | [0,1)                 |
 | MenuItem | ypos                 | float    |            | [0,1]                 |

+This table has the following quality issues:

-`price` similar to other collections, price does not indicate a currency and it's values vary wildly from 0 to 190,000.
+- The `price` column appears to have a similar purpose as other collections, but like in those other collections, it does not indicate a currency and it's values vary wildly from 0 to 190,000

-`high_price`  WHY??
-Is it used multiple times in a menu?
-At different prices?
+- The `high_price` column is a bigger mystery in this table.
+In many rows, its value is completely missing, and when it's present, we can currently only guess its purpose.

-`dish_id` contains 241 nulls or blank values.
-What is their significance?
+- The `dish_id` column contains 241 nulls or blank values.
+Like `high_price`, we can currently only guess its purpose.

-`created_at` and `updated_at` seem like fairly-standard database creation/update timestamps and have no observable issues.
+- The `created_at` and `updated_at` columns seem to be fairly-standard database creation/update timestamps and have no observable issues.

-`xpos` and `ypos` have semantic issues in that it is impossible to understand their use without more information, particularly the location indicated by xpos and xpos.
-Is it a center point, a corner?
-Why is there no width and height to define a bounding box? etc.
+- The `xpos` and `ypos` columns have semantic issues in that it is impossible to understand their use without more information.
+They appear to represent coordinates, but we can only guess to what.
+Similar to other tables with these columns, we also can only guess whether they represent a center point, a corner, or something else.
+We also are unclear why there is no width and height to define a bounding box?

+### Supporting use case U1

 > b.
 Explain why / how data cleaning is necessary to support the main use case U1 (10 points)

 We assume the "main use case" from U1 is non-production-critical online systems (rather than data mining/analytics or unsupervised learning applications), such as reference systems.

 If we were to build a reference system over the raw data, the many inconsistencies and other issues with the data would produce results upon which we could not rely for any reasonable application, even if a single result in question were accurate.
 This is particularly true for semantic issues where no straight-forward data manipulation will provide reliable data, other than manual human review.

 We must clean the data to reduce the number and severity of these inconsistencies enough to be able to rely upon at least the majority of the results fetched from the reference system.

 ### Initial Plan for Phase-II (15 points)

 > Below is a possible plan, listing typical data cleaning workflow steps.
-In your Plan for Phase-II, fill in additional
-> details for the project steps as needed.
-In particular, include who of your team members will be responsible for which
-> steps, and list the timeline that you are setting yourselves!
+In your Plan for Phase-II, fill in additional details for the project steps as needed.
+In particular, include who of your team members will be responsible for which steps, and list the timeline that you are setting yourselves!

-As we document our steps for Phase II, we will include responsibilities for each part, but please understand that this is not the first project that the team members have completed.
-They have a history of dividing up tasks in a fair and amicable fashion, without an extensive project plan.
-Both team members are comfortable and adept at working with agile methodologies and these have worked well in the past for us.
+As we document our steps for Phase II, we will include responsibilities for each part, but please understand that this team has completed significant projects in the past.
+All its members have a proven track record history of dividing up tasks in a fair and amicable fashion, without an extensive project plan.

+Both team members are comfortable and adept at working with agile methodologies and have previously found success in doing so.
 All task assignments will be subject to change based on our own personal and professional workloads.

 > S1: Review (and update if necessary) your use case description and dataset description

 We expect to discover more features of (and issues with) this dataset, and thus additional use cases, as we proceed with data cleaning (DC).
 Thus, we'll review and update our use cases and dataset descriptions iteratively and as necessary.
 This work will initially be done by Aaron.

 > S2: Profile D to identify DQ problems: How do you plan to do it?
 What tools are you going to use?

 We have already identified several large DQ problems.
 We plan to use a combination of SQL (primarily with SQLite), Pandas and OpenRefine to identify further DQ problems in more detail and, likely, to provide more nuance to the known problems.

 We believe we currently know enough about the DQ problems in this dataset to proceed with DC, but we will iteratively refer back to our DQ research process as we proceed.
 This will likely be a combined effort between Aaron and Dave.

 One internal suggestion was to script all the data cleaning using python and refine-client.
 This idea was discounted when it was observed that the last update to that library was over 10 years ago, and it barely supports python 3.

 In fact, trying to run it using python 3 results in syntax errors from the library.
 Thus, any further attempts to script data cleaning with python have been abandoned.

 > S3: Perform DC “proper”: How are you going to do it?
 What tools do you plan to use?
 Who does what?